 Pros & Cons

-• Potential side effects, including nausea and upset stomach.
+- Potential side effects include nausea and an upset stomach.

 FAQs